emmahsax/github-pages-deploy-action/README.md

           npm run build

       - name: Deploy 🚀
-        uses: JamesIves/github-pages-deploy-action@3.7.1
+        uses: emmasax4/github-pages-deploy-action@main
         with:
-          GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          github_token: ${{ secrets.GITHUB_TOKEN }}
-          BRANCH: gh-pages # The branch the action should deploy to.
+          branch: gh-pages # The branch the action should deploy to.
-          FOLDER: build # The folder the action should deploy.
+          folder: build # The folder the action should deploy.
-          CLEAN: true # Automatically remove deleted files from the deploy branch
+          clean: true # Automatically remove deleted files from the deploy branch
 ```

 If you'd like to make it so the workflow only triggers on push events to specific branches then you can modify the `on` section.